olcaysah/olcaysah.github.io/_pages/rshinyshowcase.md

 {% include gallery id="MCMIS_gallery" %}

 **Disclaimer:** These tools originally developed by me (Olcay Sahin) and they used for reporting and data analysis purposes.
-Contains of the tools cannot be copied or used other than review purposes except MCIMS.
+Contain of the tools cannot be copied or used other than review purposes except MCMIS.